Skip to content

 Sextortion on Snapchat

 Sexual predators utilize fake profiles on Snap to lure children into sharing intimate pictures or videos of a sexual nature.
-The criminal then threatens to share this content in order to obtain more sexual content money or gift cards.
+Snapchat has also been associated with the spread of illegal sexual content, raising significant safety concerns.
+The criminal then threatens to share this content in order to obtain more sexual content, money, or gift cards.

 Why Snap Messages are so Dangerous to the Mental Health of Minors

-Minors, especially teenagers, may rely on Snapchat's most prominent feature: messages disappear after photos or videos are shared.
+Minors, especially teenagers, may rely on Snapchat’s most prominent feature: messages disappear after photos or videos are shared, but that pressure can contribute to bullying, anxiety, and even suicidal thoughts in vulnerable minors.

 Snapchat has failed to warn its users (which includes a large portion of minors) that Snaps do not always disappear.
 In fact, the recipient of a Snap can capture or save these messages, photos, or videos before they are deleted, without the sender knowing or providing consent.